Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \subsubsection{Loss functions}

-We experimented with different combinations of loss functions (Table \ref{tab_loss_fn}).
+This work experimented with different combinations of loss functions (Table \ref{tab_loss_fn}).
 The localization-aware loss \citep{rescuenet} gave better F1-scores for damage classes where pixels are accounted for in the cross-entropy loss calculation only in the presence of buildings.
-The segmentation results, however, were relatively poor, and we had to depend on segmentation masks generated from the pre-trained UNet model.
-We also tried ordinal loss in the form of mean square error between the ground truth and predicted output for buildings only by converting the values from a scale of 1 to 4 to the scale of 0 to 1.
+The ordinal loss is also experimented in the form of mean square error between the ground truth and predicted output for buildings only by converting the values from a scale of 1 to 4 to the scale of 0 to 1.
 This loss did not work well for our task, which could be because of the highly imbalanced and sparse class distribution.
 The weighted sum of focal and dice loss provided the best performance in class-wise F1-scores as well as building boundary precision, since the former explicitly addresses the class imbalance and the latter ensures crisp building boundaries.